tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/README.md

 Initializing the backend...
 ```

-Terraform needs access to credentials for an AWS user with privileges to create resources, these can be defined in a file containing the access key ID and the access key secret with the following format.
-Put this file in ~/.aws/credentials:
+The AWS account credentials must be defined in the file $HOME/.aws/credentials or in the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY as explained in terraform [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-configuration-and-credentials-files)

 ```
 [default]
 aws_access_key_id=xxxx